bdorney/CMS_GEM_Analysis_Framework/README.txt

                 HistosPhysObj::hPos             //Position     "                                                    "
                 HistosPhysObj::hSize            //Size         "                                                    "
                 HistosPhysObj::hTime            //Time bin (e.g. latency) "                                         "
-                HistosPhysObj::hADC_v_EvtNum    //PENDING IMPLEMENTATION ADC vs event number "                                             "
                 HistosPhysObj::hADC_v_Pos       //ADC vs Position "                                                 "
                 HistosPhysObj::hADC_v_Size      //ADC vs Size "                                                     "
                 HistosPhysObj::hADC_v_Time      //ADC vs Latency "                                                  "
                 HistosPhysObj::hADCMax_v_ADCInt //Max ADC (from all latency bins) of an object vs Integral of object's ADC (sum of all latency bins)

+                HistosPhysObj::map_hADC_v_EvtNum_by_Run //map of TH2F objects, each TH2F shows ADC vs evt no. for a given run (i.e. input file)

             For clusters hPos is the position along the detector trapezoid in mm with the detector axis being 0 mm in the iPhi=2 sector, negative (positive) position values occur in iPhi = 1 (3).
-For hits the position is the strip number along the detector from 0 to 383 increasing with increasing iPhi.
+For hits the position is the strip number along the detector from 1 to 384 increasing with increasing iPhi.

             There is also one copy constructor and one overloaded assignment operator.
 These items perform a deep copy of the std::shared_ptr objects above.